The best PC games to play right now:

 Still the only subscription MMO to get it right, and now living through a resurgence in popularity and quality, World of Warcraft is an easy recommendation once again.
 Its Warlords of Draenor lowpoint left many wondering if there was still a future for one of the most famous games of all time.
 Fortunately, the Legion expansion showed that not only was it still alive and well, it would not be going away any time soon.
 No matter what you are logging on for, it remains one the best PC games around.

-Her Story is a revolutionary game, made all the more impressive by being built around one of gaming’s oldest technologies: full-motion video.
+Talk about a revolutionary game.
+Her Story is made all the more impressive by being built around one of gaming’s oldest technologies: full-motion video.
 FMV was used at a time when it was too expensive to create good-looking CGI cutscenes.
 Over the years it began to get a reputation for cheapness and kitsch and fell out of use.
-In Her Story, though, it is used to create a sense of reality.
+In Her Story though, it is used to create a sense of reality.

 Everything Titanfall 2 does it does flawlessly.
 It is simply one of the best PC games ever made.
 The flow of Pilot combat is still unmatched in showcasing how well shooting and movement can be combined in a first-person game, even with a time-to-kill ratio matching Call of Duty.
 On the other hand, the hulking, slow, strategic combat of Titan fights brings an entirely different mode of play, and interaction between the two phases is a whole other kettle of fish.
 Only Doom (2016) - which comes close to having its own entry in this list - competes with the pure thrill of managing to melee execute an opposing Titan.

-On top of that, Titanfall 2 has an extraordinary single-player campaign with some of the finest set-pieces we have ever seen.
+As we point out in our Titanfall 2 campaign review, this FPS is blessed with some of the finest set-pieces we've ever seen.
 It is a masterpiece of pacing and structure, which manages to make even its sewer level a joy to play through.
 The most well-known mission, Effect and Cause, has gone down as one of the finest in memory, and for good reason - do not spoil it for yourself, but do play it as soon as possible.

 Trying to decide which is the best MOBA is an argument that could rage on for hours, but League of Legends is a pretty good place to start.
 Since its release in 2009, it has become a global phenomenon, consistently one of the most-played games in the world, and at one point had a player base of more than 100 million.

 Easier to grasp than Dota 2 but mechanically deeper than Heroes of the Storm, LoL hits a sweet spot in terms of accessibility while still managing to constantly evolve.
 New and updated champions arrive on the Rift several times a year, keeping the game fresh despite its age.
-Every playable champion is unique, too; from ancient gods to pirates to monsters from another world, there is a way to enjoy the game no matter what you are looking for.
+Every one of the best LOL champions is unique, too; from ancient gods to pirates to monsters from another world, there is a way to enjoy the game no matter what you are looking for.

 Play the game today and it is remarkable how well the whole thing has aged.
 Its interdimensional portal puzzles feel as fresh as they ever did (even for those of us who have completed the game a dozen or so times) and those visuals - somehow as utilitarian as they are charismatic - still hold up.